-Two 1" N.P.T. conduit connections are provided for power and signal wiring to the actuator.
+Two N.P.T. conduit connections are provided for power and signal wiring to the actuator.
+The 1/2" conduit is provided for signal wiring connections, and the 1" conduit is provided for power and auxiliary switch connections.
 Conduits should be routed from below the actuator so that condensation and other contaminants flow away from the conduit.
 All conduit entrances must be properly sealed in accordance with National Standards or Regulatory Authorities.